“Above all that you hold dear, watch over your heart, for from it comes life” — Proverbs 4:23

 When each of us opens our hearts to others, we become a closer, more caring community.
 We become whole when we understand that acts of kindness and spiritually rejuvenate both the giver and the receiver.

 If you are confronting the challenges of illness, bereavement or divorce—or if you simply need a shoulder to lean on—please don’t hesitate to call on the Shaaray Tefila Caring Community.
-We will listen to your concernswith complete confidentiality, and through the power of community we may be able to ease you burden.
+We will listen to your concerns with complete confidentiality, and through the power of community we may be able to ease your burden.

 Yahrzeit Candle Delivery: Ira Russo at 232-0621.

 Bereavement Notes: Susan Schachne at 232-4865 and Andi Warmund at 764-1131.